Building an Internal Audit Program

 The Preventive Power of Internal Auditing

-An internal audit program is fundamentally preventive because it finds problems when you can fix them quietly through your normal improvement processes, before external auditors arrive.
+An internal audit program is fundamentally preventive.
+It finds problems when you can fix them quietly through your normal improvement processes, before external auditors arrive and document findings in official reports.
 External auditors discovering a significant control gap creates audit findings that may be shared with your board, your clients, and potentially regulators.
 You fixing a gap before external auditors discover it means the gap gets addressed in your continuous improvement process.
 That's the difference between findings appearing in official audit reports versus improvements happening in the normal course of operations.

 Organizations that run systematic internal audit programs tend to have cleaner external audits, faster audit cycles, better relationships with external auditors, and control environments that actually improve over time.
 You now understand what an internal audit program looks like: defining scope and frequency, testing controls systematically, reviewing documentation, observing controls in operation, interviewing stakeholders, documenting specific findings with severity classifications, planning and tracking remediation, and using those findings to drive genuine improvement.
 That systematic approach is what makes internal audit valuable.